runlevel5/gpu-screen-recorder-gtk/README.md

 where only the last few seconds are saved.

 ## Note
 Might now work when using a compositor such as picom when using the glx backend.
+Using the xrender backend with picom fixes this issue.\
+Does not work when using gtk client side decorations (such as on Pop OS).
+Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.\
+NvFBC doesn't work with PRIME, so if you are using PRIME then you can't record the monitor/screen, you have to record a single window.

 ## Installation
 Run `./build.sh` or if you are running Arch Linux, then you can find gpu screen recorder gtk on aur under the name gpu-screen-recorder-gtk-git (`yay -S gpu-screen-recorder-gtk-git`).\